wearefractal/protege/README.md

 .stripr() - Alias for trimRight(), inspired by Ruby syntax .stripl() - Alias for trimLeft(), inspired by Ruby syntax

+.startsWith(value) - Returns true if string starts with value .endsWith(value) - Returns true if string ends with value .startsWithIgnoreCase(value) - Returns true if string starts with value ignoring case .endswithIgnoreCase(value) - Returns true if string ends with value ignoring case

 .contains(value) - Returns true if the string contains value, inspired by Java syntax .containsIgnoreCase(value) - Returns true if the string contains value ignoring case, inspired by Java syntax .equalsIgnoreCase(value) - Returns true if the string equals value ignoring case, inspired by Java syntax